-- Make sure there are no objects obstructing the airflow in and out of the chassis.
+- 1. Make sure there are no objects obstructing the airflow in and out of the chassis.
 In addition, if you are using a front bezel, make sure the bezel's filter is replaced periodically. - Except for brief periods while swapping hard drives, do not operate the server without drives or the drive carriers in the drive bays.
-Use only recommended server parts. - 3.
-Make sure no wires or foreign objects obstruct airflow through the chassis.
+Use only recommended server parts. - Make sure no wires or foreign objects obstruct airflow through the chassis.
 Pull all excess cabling out of the airflow path or use shorter cables. - 4.
 The control panel LEDs inform you of system status.
 See "Chapter 3: System Interface" for details on the LEDs and the control panel buttons.

-6-6 System Fans
+6-7 System Fans

 Four fans provide cooling for the chassis.
 These fans circulate air through the chassis as a means of lowering the chassis internal temperature.
-The SC217HD+ system fans are easy to change modules.
+The SC217 system fans are easy-to-change modules.
 There is no need to uninstall any other parts inside the system when replacing fans, and no tools are required for installation.
+These fans are NOT redundant, hot-plug and must be replaced when they fail.